 The deal creates the framework for a sustainable global partnership between Atos Origin and Siemens.
-The transaction will be financed by Atos Origin delivering approximately 12.5 million shares to Siemens - representing 15% of the outstanding capital of the combined group, with a five-year lock-up commitment and a cash consideration of EUR 186 million; Atos Origin will also issue a five-year convertible bond re-served to Siemens for EUR 250 million.
+The transaction will be financed by Atos Origin delivering approximately 12.5 million shares to Siemens - representing 15% of the outstanding capital of the combined group, with a five-year lock-up commitment and a cash consideration of growth, increase shareholders' value and will enhance the services it provides to its customers.